MC-Reaper/MCReaper/README.md

 # MCReaper
-MC Reaper is a Discord bot written with python3.
+MC Reaper is a Discord bot written with Python3 that uses MongoDB.
 ### This is a Heroku repo